ritchieng/ritchieng.github.io/index.md

 ---
 ## Website's Aim

-To document my guides, notes and thoughts on machine learning, data science, algorithmic trading and public policy.
+To document my guides, notes and thoughts on machine learning for trading and public policy.

 ## About My Educational Background

-I am a self-taught programmer specialising in applying data science and machine learning to algorithmic trading.
-I used to trade stocks in Singapore manually.
-I had enough of attempting to keep my emotions in check, making manual trades and digesting a huge amount of data manually using Excel.
-As such, I am currently building an automated end-to-end algorithmic trading ecosystem trading my own assets.
+I am a self-taught programmer specialising in machine learning for trading and public policy.

 You would come to realise that I do not have a computer science degree.
 But it does not stop anyone, including myself, from being competent in programming, statistics or mathematics in general.

-Instead, I am currently an undergraduate majoring in Finance, and Economic and Policy Analysis under a concurrent degree programme: Bachelor in Business Administration (BBA) and Master in Public Policy (MPP) in the National University of Singapore (NUS).
+Instead, I am currently an undergraduate majoring in Finance, and Economic and Policy Analysis under a concurrent degree programme: Bachelor in Business Administration (BBA) and Master in Public Policy (MPP), National University of Singapore (NUS).

 Also, I am an NUS Global Merit Scholar where my school fees, college accommodation, overseas programmes and allowance are covered under the auspices of NUS.
 As a result, I got the opportunity to study in Bocconi University, Milan, Italy for 6 months and the University of Notre Dame, Indiana, USA for another 6 months in 2016!
-Check out my posts on my journey through studying in 3 continents.
+Check out my posts on my journey of studying in three continents.

 ## About My Professional Background
 At age 12, I started a gaming business generating thousands in net profit per month.
 I closed it to pursue my studies.